BigfootDS/supercamo/README.md

 ### Document References

 Documents can reference other documents.
-You would do this by definind a property in one document using the other document as a data type, like so:
+You would do this by defining a property in one document using the other document as a data type, like so:

 ```js
 class Profile extends SuperCamo.NedbDocument {